 The first of about twenty houses in the hamlet of Mola Rudina was built in 1663 by the family of Pietro Soglian, who had resettled there from the east of the island, from Gdinj.
 The last name of Šoljan is shared by everyone in Mola Rudina, as well as what they do for a living – agriculture and fishing.

-The center of the hamlet, which is a protected cultural heritage of the Republic of Croatia, hides a small square – a remnant of times past – where an olive mill, a grave mill, and a lamp on a stone column still stand and bear witness to olden days.
+The center of the hamlet, which is a protected cultural heritage of the Republic of Croatia, hides a small square – a remnant of times past – where an olive mill, a grape mill, and a lamp on a stone column still stand and bear witness to olden days.
+The village of Rudine is one of 6 eco-ethno villages on Hvar island, places where locals and tourists can appreciate the beauty of the past through the preservation and promotion of some of Dalmatia’s hidden treasures.

 The busiest time in the village of Rudine is during the first half of August when Rudine Art festival is on.
 In Vela Rudina, within the walls of old and abandoned structures, you can see the works of artists living in Rudine together with artworks of those that were born there.
 Such example is Magda Dulčić, the best Croatian cartoonist.
 Rudina Art is a charming, intimate event in which, in a very informal atmosphere, you can not only enjoy the art, but also hang out with the artists.